WeibelLab-Teaching/CSE_218_118_Fa20_Team_Virtual_Party/README.md

 6. You can always visit `localhost:5500` (the defaut port by the extention)

 ## Why The Project is Useful?
+Since the begining of the lockdown due to COVID-19, the majority of people started to moving away from face-to-face interactions to virtual communications.

+However, there is need for social app that offers a laid back and immersive experience.
+Looking at the current social/real-time communication apps have their downsides:
+- **Zoom:** offers a very formal setting, has no open lobbies, and almost no interactions/entertainment offered
+- **Gather.Town:** lacks of immersive 3D experience and open lobbies
+- **Mozilla Hubs:** scenes are less realistic, online video streaming works doesn't work as anticipated

+Many current real-time communication apps rely on open-camera to improve the overall immersive experience that the user could have.
+However, facing a open-camera could add a level of stress to certain users which will lead them to give up the opportunity to socilize.
+Besides, many similar services in the market cannot run on mobile platform without installing a dedicated phone app.

 ## What Does The Project do?

 ### Storyboard